DHTMLX/gantt-docs/data/desktop/dragging_dependent_tasks.md

-The Ways of Dragging Dependent Tasks
+Dragging Tasks Together with Their Dependent Tasks
 ===========================

-There are several ways of implementing tasks moving with their dependent tasks:
+There are several ways of implementing tasks moving with their dependent tasks.

 Using Auto Scheduling Extension
 ------------------------